-To ensure correct operation throughout a vehicle's lifetime in harsh environments, disturbances encountered in automotive applications must be modelized in compliance with ISO standards.
+To ensure correct operation throughout a vehicle's lifetime in harsh environments, automotive applications must be protected against damaging voltage transients like lightning and electrostatic discharges (ESD) in compliance with ISO standards.

-Explore our solutions to protect your last generation of CAN and LIN transceivers even in the toughest and most integrated PCB environment.
+Explore our solutions to protect your latest generation of CAN and LIN transceivers even in the toughest and most integrated PCB environment.

-- The integration with a large choice of packages included wettable flanks new small QFN-3L (1.1 x 1.0 mm) allowing AOI (Automatic Optical Inspection).
+- Easy integration with a large choice of packages including a new tiny 3-lead QFN with wettable flanks (1.1 x 1.0 mm) allowing AOI (Automatic Optical Inspection).

-- The simplification of the design and layout thanks to low parasitic capacitance
+- Simplified designs and layouts thanks to low parasitic capacitance

-- The immunity achieved with the very low clamping voltage.
+- High level immunity achieved with the very low clamping voltage

 During this one-hour webinar, you will learn how to make your electronic system more robust against destructive Electrostatic Discharges (ESD) by using ST ESD Protection components.
 Agenda : 1) ESD major root causes and EMC standards, 2) ST ESD Protections which can help to protect your application againts ESD, 3) Many real application examples demonstrating where protections play an important role, 4) How to select the best protection for your usecases